 As a doctor, what could I tell you that would help you overcome the challenges you would face and remain physically and mentally healthy?

 The Physical Component

 Adverse events are part of any survival scenario.
-Stress is not always bad: facing challenges can make your stronger.
+Stress is not always bad: facing challenges can make you stronger.
 Who makes it and who doesn’t will depend on their resilience.
-Education, training, and experience is essential, but resilience, or the lack of it, is the factor that will assure success or failure.
+Education, training, and experience are essential, but resilience, or the lack of it, is the factor that will assure success or failure.